 Each member has the assistance of a CUPE national representative.

 Representatives provide assistance with collective bargaining, grievances, health and safety, arbitrations, and other work-related issues.

-Our staff also includes specialists who provide members with expertise in labour law, research, education, communications, job evaluation, human rights, health and safety, and technology.
+Our staff also includes specialists who provide members with expertise in labour law, research, education, communications, job evaluation, discrimination and equality, health and safety, and technology.